 Solar could save you money

-The sun shines for free, so the energy from your solar panels is free too.
+The sun shines for free, so the energy from your solar-electric system is free too.
 And for every bit you use, you’ll buy less energy from the grid.
 A lot of solar users also send the solar energy they don’t use back into the grid

 Solar is sustainable